 But one thing is for sure, the Bush government is in deep trouble.
 The government should stop rescuing companies whose failures were due to the mismanagement done by their executives.
 What the government should do is to prevent the other companies from being affected by the collapse of the Big 3.
 Instead of wasting money to save the executives’ asses from their wrongdoings, the government should set its eye on new players and help these companies develop their capabilities to replace the ailing giants.

-Posted by Jones on December 18th, 2008 :: Filed under Uncategorized
+Posted by admin on December 18th, 2008 :: Filed under Uncategorized

 You can leave a response, or trackback from your own site.